 Laura Leone, DSW, MSSW, LMSW

-Consultant, National Council for Behavioral Health
+Consultant, National Council for Mental Wellbeing

-Laura Leone serves as an SBIRT practice coach and expert trianer for the YSBIRT project.
+Laura Leone serves as an SBIRT practice coach and expert trainer for the YSBIRT project.
 She has worked in the behavioral health field for more than 20 years, providing training and consultation on integrated care, mental health, substance use, suicide prevention, evidence-based practices, value-based payment readiness and other behavioral health topic areas.
 Dr. Leone has extensive experience in bidirectional integration, engaging primary care in mental health partnerships and in specific clinical treatment modalities.
 She has published and presented nationally and has held leadership, clinical, administrative, supervisory, research and publication positions at a Federally Qualified Health Center; in private practice; at an in-patient psychiatric hospital; and at McLean Hospital’s OCD Institute.

 Maura Gaswirth, LICSW